TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/RecommendedExtensions.rst

 *   Content Blocks: :t3ext:`content_blocks`

-    Content Blocks enables the creation of reusable content elements that can be added to pages in a modular way.
+    Content Blocks enable the creation of reusable content elements that can be added to pages in a modular way.
 This extension is beneficial for sites requiring flexible, component-based design, and simplifies content structuring for editors.